The United States Adopted Names Council

 Team

-Product Manager: A. Patel, P. Bandaru; Developers: J. Contreas; Key Stakeholders: B. Wheeler, S. Pritchard; Project Manager: A. Tamalonis
+Product Manager: A. Patel, P. Bandaru; Developers: J. Contreas; Key Stakeholders: B. Wells, S. Pritchard; Project Manager: A. Tamalonis

 Scope